 The point – If it’s hard for me to understand, I am probably not going to read it.

 Blogging Tool #7 & 8

-Hootsuite & Mailchimp – We paired these two together because they both fall under content distribution.
+HootSuite & Mailchimp – We paired these two together because they both fall under content distribution.
 Even though they are completely different from one another.
 If you haven’t already read our piece about small business email marketing, give it a read here.
 I am pretty sure we also did something about small business social media too.
 You’ll have to look around our blog for that one (we can’t do EVERYTHING for you, geez).
-Hootsuite handles social media; write your content – boom, pass it along your to all of your followers.
-Mailchimp, start generating an email list, and once that is complete you can tell everyone on your list about your new blog post detailing cat facts.
+Hootsuite handles social media; write your content – boom, pass it along with your to all of your followers.
+MailChimp, start generating an email list, and once that is complete, you can tell everyone on your list about your new blog post detailing cat facts.
 Meow.

 The point – You want people to read your stuff, right?
 Tell them about it.

 Editorial Calendars – Now we use a bespoke calendar that we have drawn up ourselves using our basic iMac/iPhone calendar.
 But you have a million options as far as editorial calendars.
 Google makes a fancy one that you can share amongst your peers.

 The point – Get organized, plan out in advance what you are writing, when you are writing, and who is writing what.

 Well ladies and gents, that just about covers the basics of blogging tools.
 By now you should be able to disarm that bomb that you call writing and publishing.
 Good luck